Paula Vogel: Awards and honors

 Subsequent to her Obie Award for Best Play (1992) and Pulitzer Prize in Drama (1998), Vogel received the Award for Literature from The American Academy of Arts and Letters in 2004.
 She won a Robert Chesley Award in 1997.
 She won the 1998 Susan Smith Blackburn Prize for How I Learned to Drive.
 In 1999, Vogel received the PEN/Laura Pels International Foundation for Theater Award for a playwright in mid-career.

-In 2003, the Kennedy Center American College Theater Festival created an annual Paula Vogel Award in Playwriting for "the best student-written play that celebrates diversity and encourages tolerance while exploring issues of dis-empowered voices not traditionally considered mainstream."
+In 2003, the American College Theatre Festival created an annual Paula Vogel Award in Playwriting for "the best student-written play that celebrates diversity and encourages tolerance while exploring issues of dis-empowered voices not traditionally considered mainstream."
 In 2013, Vogel was inducted into the American Theater Hall of Fame.

 In 2016, Vogel successfully completed and defended her doctoral thesis at Cornell University, more than 40 years after she began her graduate work.
 She was awarded her Ph.D. in Theatre Arts in May.
 Vogel received the 2017 Obie Award for Lifetime Achievement.
 Vogel is featured in the book 50 Key Figures in Queer US Theatre (2022), with a profile written by theatre scholar Sara Warner.

 In 2015 Paula Vogel's literary archive was obtained by the Beinecke Rare Book and Manuscript Library at Yale University, and she became the first female playwright included in the library's Yale Collection of American Literature.